Class Subspace :: sus :: option :: Option

 convert to a reference without constructing a temporary, use an unsafe

-at the callsite and document why a temporary is
+static_cast<const T&>() at the callsite and document why a temporary is

 not constructed.

-Copy constructor for Option<T>
+Copy constructor for Option<T> which will

-satisfy Copy<Option<T>>
+satisfy Copy<Option<T>> if

-is satisfied.
+Copy<T> is satisfied.

-can be trivially copy-constructed, then Option<T>
+If T can be trivially copy-constructed, then Option<T> can also be

 trivially copy-constructed.

-Move constructor for Option<T>
+Move constructor for Option<T> which will

-satisfy Move<Option<T>>
+satisfy Move<Option<T>> if

-is satisfied.
+Move<T> is satisfied.

-can be trivially move-constructed, then Option<T>
+If T can be trivially move-constructed, then Option<T> can also be

 trivially move-constructed.
 When trivially-moved, the option is copied on

-is unchanged but should still not be used
+move, and the moved-from Option is unchanged but should still not be used

 thereafter without reinitializing it.
-Use take()
+Use take() instead to move the

 value out of the option when the option may be used again afterward.

-Implicit conversion from std::optional
+Implicit conversion from std::optional.

-into a new option holding Some(val)
+Moves or copies val into a new option holding Some(val).

-Implements From<Option<T>, T>
+Implements From<Option<T>, T>.

 sus::iter::Iterator<Iter, Option<T>>